uhi22/Ioniq28Investigations/EPCU_ElectronicPowerControlUnit/readme.md

 * 1D 2D 81.5 ohms
 It is not clear whether this is intended or a sign of bad contacts.

+The wiring diagram and manual how to change it is linked here: https://www.ioniqforum.com/threads/mcu-p0a41-drive-motor-a-position-sensor-circuit-low-and-high.49360/
+PDF: resolver_wiring_and_replace.pdf

 ### Power Supply

 The 12V power comes via the harness connector Q3, P4, Q4.